Mia

 Mia's Story

 Mia is a 6-year-old spayed Terrier mix with a sweet heart, a playful personality, and a big love for routine.
-She has been overlooked for far too long, but her foster knows the truth: once Mia is comfortable, she is a great dog.
+She has been waiting far too long for her person, and we know the right home is out there — one that will give her the structure, patience, and understanding she needs to shine.

 Mia can be mouthy when she is nervous, excited, or trying to play.
 That means she may use her mouth during interaction when she is overstimulated or unsure.
-The important part is that this behavior has improved tremendously — and with her foster, Mia’s mouthiness is now non-existent.
-Why?
-Because she feels safe, knows the routine, and understands what is expected of her.
+The important part is that this behavior has improved tremendously.
+Once Mia feels comfortable, knows the routine, and understands what is expected of her, her mouthiness becomes non-existent.
+Her foster sees the good dog she truly is every day.

 Mia is a total foodie.
 She loves treats and especially enjoys dog-safe fruits and vegetables like carrots, celery, broccoli, strawberries, pineapple, watermelon, and blueberries in appropriate portions.
-Treats are a great way to build trust with her.
+Treats are a great way to build trust, reinforce routine, and help Mia feel confident.

 Mia is a 6-year-old spayed Terrier mix with a sweet heart, a playful personality, and a big love for routine.
-She has been overlooked for far too long, but her foster knows the truth: once Mia is comfortable, she is a great dog.
+She has been waiting far too long for her person, and we know the right home is out there — one that will give her the structure, patience, and understanding she needs to shine.

 Mia can be mouthy when she is nervous, excited, or trying to play.
 That means she may use her mouth during interaction when she is overstimulated or unsure.
-The important part is that this behavior has improved tremendously — and with her foster, Mia’s mouthiness is now non-existent.
-Why?
-Because she feels safe, knows the routine, and understands what is expected of her.
+The important part is that this behavior has improved tremendously.
+Once Mia feels comfortable, knows the routine, and understands what is expected of her, her mouthiness becomes non-existent.
+Her foster sees the good dog she truly is every day.

 Mia is a total foodie.
 She loves treats and especially enjoys dog-safe fruits and vegetables like carrots, celery, broccoli, strawberries, pineapple, watermelon, and blueberries in appropriate portions.
-Treats are a great way to build trust with her.
+Treats are a great way to build trust, reinforce routine, and help Mia feel confident.

-Her housetraining is also strong once she knows the routine and her people understand her signals.
-She may sit by the door or whine when she needs to go out.
-If those cues are missed, especially while she is settling into a new home, she may have an accident near the door.
-A house with a consistent schedule and quick access outside would be best.
+Her housetraining is strong once she knows the schedule and her people understand her signals.
+Mia may sit by the door or whine when she needs to go outside.
+If those cues are missed while she is still settling into a new home, she may have an accident near the door.
+A house with a consistent routine and quick outdoor access would be best.

 Consider Mia for adoption?